a woman doing yoga in a living room

 5. Chanting and Sound Healing

-Sound vibrations influence the energy centers in the body, calming the mind.
+According to many researches, sound vibrations influence the energy centers in the body, calming the mind.
 Chanting ancient mantras like “Om” or “Gayatri Mantra” aligns your energy with universal vibrations.

 6. Journaling and Gratitude Practice